PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 Run this code.

-It will print out "Hello " with nothing afterwards.
-This is because the number 24 maps to a character that is apparently invisible?
-(Go back to Week 0's notes to see what 24 maps to).
+It will print out "Hello " with nothing afterwards!
+This is because the number 24 maps to a character that represent the "Cancel" key!
+The Cancel key on your keyboard doesn't really have a symbol!
+(Go back to Fundamentals Notes to see what 24 maps to in the ASCII mappings).

-Change `variable` to hold 77 instead.
+(change `variable` to hold 77 instead)
 ```c
 #include <stdio.h>